 Additional instruction and support is provided for students identified as English Language Learners with limited English proficiency.
-These students receive special instruction from their classroom teacher in English.
+These students receive Integrated and Designated English Language instruction from their classroom teacher in English.
 They may also receive additional tutoring from a classroom aide under the supervision of the classroom teacher.

-PARENT INVOLVEMENT:
+PARENT INVOLVEMENT